 Auckland University of Technology (AUT) is the "university of the changing world".
 This university is New Zealand's newest and fastest growing university.
 It is centrally located in Auckland with all facilities nearby.
-The university is still under development, and several departments and campuses are newly renovated with beautiful architecture and excellent facilities.
+And we can help you become a student in Auckland, giving you the experience of a lifetime!

 Auckland has been ranked the world’s third-best city for quality of living in Mercer’s Quality of Living survey.

 91% of AUT students find employment immediately or within six months after graduation